m-a-x-e-d/falco-opensearch-poc/README.md

-## Overview
+## Container Security Monitoring with OpenSearch

-This project creates a PoC for security monitoring environment.
+Github Repository for the OpenSearch Meetup in Vienna

 ![Dashboard View](images/dashboard.png)